 Improving conversion rate is the best way to increase your bottom line.
-In the By using a combination of the 12 website conversion elements outlined above and proper phone training, our clients are often able to increase their ROI without increasing how much they spend on advertising.
+By using a combination of the 12 website conversion elements outlined above and proper phone training, our clients are often able to increase their ROI without increasing how much they spend on advertising.

 When we partner with dentists, we want to increase their conversion rate on their website and on the office phones.
 Our baseline goal for our clients is to consistently see a 6% website conversion rate and an 80% conversion rate on the phones.

 Below is a conversion model which shows how increasing conversion rates across the entire new patient journey can yield a dramatic ROI increase.

 When a potential new patient visits your website, they'll will be asking the following questions:

 - Do you answer my questions?